amitdubey-1305/Simple-and-Compound-Interest-Calculator/README.md

 # Simple-and-Compound-Interest-Calculator
-This is my first small project in java .
+This is my first small project in java .<br>
 Author Name - Amit Dubey